water3d/openet-client/README.md

 import openet_client

 client = openet_client.OpenETClient("your_open_et_token_value_here")

+# Run the exports - this could also be a monthly loop (for example)
-arguments1 = {}  # some set of arguments, similar to the first example
-arguments2 = {}  # same
+arguments1 = {...}  # some set of arguments for the OpenET API, similar to the first example client.raster.export(arguments1) arguments2 = {...}  # another set of arguments
-client.raster.export(arguments1)
 client.raster.export(arguments2)

+# wait for all rasters we've exported to complete and be downloaded locally before proceeding - whether that's 1 or 1000
+client.raster.wait_for_rasters()
-client.raster.wait_for_rasters()  # this will keep running until all rasters are downloaded - it will wait up to a day by default, but that's configurable by providing a `max_time` argument in seconds print(client.raster.downloaded_raster_paths)  # a list with all downloaded rasters
+print(client.raster.downloaded_raster_paths)  # a list with all downloaded rasters
 # or
 rasters = client.raster.registry.values()  # get all the Raster objects including remote URLs and local paths